 Elijah Rutland creates narrative and life inspired work that pulls from his personal experiences as a young black male in America.
 Rutland often uses very rich colors to address many issues that have affected African Americans as a people and personal issues that he faces or has had to face throughout his life.
 Rutland has the ability to shift his style in many different ways to fit the idea he wants to express.
 He is also greatly inspired by the works of artists like Jonathon Green, Jacob Lawrence, Romare Bearden, Varnette P. Honeywood, Ernie Barnes, Kadir Nelson, and many more.
-Rutland is experienced in a variety of traditional and digital media such as acrylic, watercolor, colored pencils, Photoshop, InDesign, Illustrator and Procreate on his beloved iPad Pro.
+Rutland is experienced in a variety of traditional and digital media such as acrylic, watercolor, colored pencils, Photoshop, InDesign, Illustrator and Procreate.

 His love and passion for art came from a love for drawing superheroes that started in kindergarten which then carried on throughout elementary school which is when he started drawing shoes because his parents would not buy him the expensive Air Jordan's and Nike's that were popular at the time.
 This hobby would eventually come to life under the name Fix My Sole in 2015.
 Fix My Sole was the start of Elijah's sneaker customization career which would eventually expand from shoes to jean jackets, hats, murals, canvas paintings, digital art, and many other items.
 Rutland was born in Atlanta, GA but grew up in Macon, GA where he graduated from Central High School in 2017.
-He is currently a junior at Florida A&M University.
+He is currently a graduating senior at Florida A&M University.